SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

 .. note::

-   ``nil`` cannot be used with non-optional constants and variables.
+   ``nil`` cannot be used with nonoptional constants and variables.
-   If a constant or variable in your code needs to be able to cope with the absence of a value under certain conditions, always declare it as an optional value of the appropriate type.
+   If a constant or variable in your code needs to work with the absence of a value under certain conditions, always declare it as an optional value of the appropriate type.